HotPatcher: A open source UE resource hot patching tool

 2021.11.19 Update v70

-• Supported packaging GameFeature/plugins, default enabled in UE4.27/UE5, see the article: UE5: Game Feature Preliminary Research.
+• Supported packaging GameFeature/plugins, enabled by default in UE4.27/UE5.
+For details, see the article: UE5: Game Feature Research.

-• Refactored the Pak encryption module to support importing encryption settings from project settings and align with the encryption methods of the base package.
+• Refactored the Pak encryption module, supporting importing encryption configurations from project settings, aligning with the encryption method of the base package.

-• Supported generating Crypto.json from Project Settings-Crypto configuration.
+• Supported generating Crypto.json from the configuration in Project Settings-Crypto.

 • Optimized code.